kairosity/mp3-snapathon/README.md

 - Tells the viewer what competition results they are viewing, the start date and theme.
 - Displays the photos that have won 1st, 2nd & 3rd place awards.
 - If multiple photos receive the same number of points, ties are also possible.
+- Displays the profile photos of the award-winning users which are linked to their profile page.
 - Displays the usernames of award-winners which are linked to their profile page.
 - Displays the title of the award-winning photos which are linked to that specific photo detail page.
 - Displays the number of votes received by a particular photo.